adraenwan/lualink/README.md

 # lua-link
 A linker for lua code

-lua-link puts your dependencies inside one file, so that you can embed it easily inside your application.
+lua-link puts all your dependencies inside one file, so that you can embed it easily.

 ## How does it work ?
 It just puts the content of your file as functions inside _package.preload_.